jeremyrode/GoogleSheetsDataLogger/README.md

 Go to your Google Cloud Console and create a project.
 Go to IAM & Admin and [create a service account.](https://cloud.google.com/iam/docs/service-accounts-create)

-Create a Google Sheet, and [share the sheet with edit permssions with the service account.](https://support.google.com/a/users/answer/13309904?hl=en#sheets_share_specific)
+Create a Google Sheet, and [share the sheet with edit permissions with the service account.](https://support.google.com/a/users/answer/13309904?hl=en#sheets_share_specific)

 Note the sheet ID, and put into a line in the .env file in the GoogleSheetsDataLogger:
 ``` sh